isotoma/sceptre/docs/docs/stack_config.md

 ### dependencies

-A list of other stacks in the environment that this stack depends on.
-Note that if a stack fetches an output value from another stack using the `stack_output` resolver, that stack is automatically added as a dependency, and that stack need not be added as an explicit dependency here.
+A list of other Stacks in the environment that this Stack depends on.
+Note that if a Stack fetches an output value from another Stack using the `stack_output` resolver, that Stack is automatically added as a dependency, and that Stack need not be added as an explicit dependency.

 ### hooks

-A list of arbitrary shell or python commands or scripts to run.
+A list of arbitrary shell or Python commands or scripts to run.
 Find out more in the [Hooks]({{ site.baseurl }}/docs/hooks.html) section.

 ### on_failure

-This parameter describes the action taken by CloudFormation when a stack fails to create.
+This parameter describes the action taken by CloudFormation when a Stack fails to create.
 For more information and valid values see the [AWS Documentation](http://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateStack.html).